Your app notifications are annoying to your users, and that is a fact.

 - Custom Notification Styles:

-By offering the user options to customize the look and style of the Push Notifications, users will feel more in-charge of the notifications and warm up to the app.
-This has been found to make more users engaged with the apps, ultimately retaining the usage of the app and keeping the notification enabled.
+By offering the user options to customize the look and style of the Push Notifications, users will feel more in charge of the notifications and warm up to the app.
+This has been found to make more users engaged with the apps, ultimately retaining the app’s usage and keeping the notification enabled.

-Using a derivative forecast from the surveys from Localytics and Accengage, we observed that 80% of app users that deactivate push notifications imply that push notifications are an annoying distraction.
+Using a derivative forecast from the surveys from Helplama and Accengage, we observed that 64% of app users deactivate push notifications if they receive more than 5 weekly push notifications, which imply that push notifications are an annoying distraction.

-However, 26% of users said that they were grateful for push notifications because they get alerts about their interests.
+However, 26% of users said they were grateful for push notifications because they got alerts about their interests.

 Another 20% of mobile app users stated that notifications enhance productivity.
-They are able to receive important and timely information without having to launch the app, thanks to Push notifications.
+They can receive important and timely information without having to launch the app, thanks to Push notifications.